UW-ACL/NEWTON-PIPG/PDG example/README.md

 # Newton PIPG - PDG Example Code

-This repository contains the implementation of the Newton PIPG algorithm for the PDG example, designed to generalize Newton PIPG to problems involving projections onto second-order cones and balls.
+This repository contains the implementation of the Newton PIPG algorithm for the PDG example, designed to generalize Newton PIPG to problems involving linear inequalities and projections onto second-order cones and balls.

 ## Directory Structure